 Firstly, is IF superior for fat loss in healthy individuals with no underlying conditions?
 No!

 To sum up, eating in a specific time window is not superior for losing body fat to an unrestricted eating window providing the same number of total calories is consumed.
 And time-restricted eating has little to do with muscle gain.
-You should eat in a way that optimises performance, which is dependent on the individual - that's you!
+You should eat in a way that optimises performance (remember, it’s the effectiveness of your resistance regimen that’s key), which is dependent on the individual – that’s you!